 Flea allergy dermatitis:

-While the odd flea on most cats won't bother them too much, some cats will be hypersensitive to them.
-This is known as Flea Allergy Dermatitis (also known as flea bite hypersensitivity).
+While the odd flea on most cats won’t bother them too much, some cats will be hypersensitive to them.

 As the name suggests, it is caused by an allergic reaction to a flea bite.
 There are 15 known allergens in flea saliva, each one is capable of causing an allergic reaction in the cat.
 Just one bite from a flea is enough to trigger an allergic reaction in your cat.
 FAD is one of the major causes of miliary dermatitis in cats.

 Some symptoms include frequent scratching and biting of the fur, especially on the back and the base of their tail.
 Other symptoms of flea allergy dermatitis include raised bumps (papules) or scabs on the skin and thinning fur in the affected area.